anaismoutarlier/react-framework/README.md

 structure:

 1. Styles integrated with components, contexts/hooks apart src
-  --pages
+        - pages
-    --major pages
+            - major pages
-      --unique components (specific to one view, not to be reused outside of this) --CSS
+        - unique components (specific to one view, not to be reused outside of this)
+            - CSS
-      --index.js (export pages and components in case of need) --components
+        - index.js (export pages and components in case of need)
+        - components
-    --reusable components
+            - reusable components
-      --component file
+                - component file
-      --CSS
+                - CSS
       --index.js (export component from folder)
     --index.js (optional) export all reusable components from components folder --reducers